Estimate Time11 min

 Retiring before 65?
 Explore health insurance options and estimate potential costs before you’re Medicare-eligible.

-If you are retiring before age 65 and you don't have access to retiree health care coverage from your employer, there are 4 main ways to obtain health care coverage to bridge the period between retirement and Medicare:
+If you are retiring before age 65 and don't have access to retiree health care coverage from your employer, here are some main ways to obtain health care coverage to bridge the period between retirement and Medicare:

 This chart identifies 4 options for health care coverage: their audience, their cost, and other considerations.